nephics/linger/README.md

 4. Once the message has been delivered, it will not be delivered again until the visibility timeout has passed.
 5. When the publisher has successfully received a message, they delete the message from the channel.

 Notice that step 3 to 5 here is the same as step 2 to 4 in "the life of a message in the queue".
-In a standard pubsub model there is only one subscriber per channel, but Linger allows for multiple subscribers, which consume the messages delivered to the channel.
+In a standard pub-sub model there is only one subscriber per channel, but Linger allows for multiple subscribers, which consume the messages delivered to the channel.
 Hence, multiple subscribers to same channel will not see the same messages.

 When subscribing a channel to a topic, you can set the message priority, retention (linger) period, etc., which will be applied to messages on that topic delivered to the channel.